Latest update: 15 July 2021

-Look here for all the information you need to understand how we will approach teacher assessed grades in 2021.
-This page will be updated regularly, as information emerges and as our processes are finalised.
+Look here for all the information you need to understand teacher assessed grades in 2021.

 Due to disruption caused by the COVID-19 global pandemic, examinations planned for summer 2021 have been cancelled.
-Instead, we will submit teacher assessed grades (TAGs) to exam boards who will award qualifications in August 2021.
-Teachers are working hard to ensure that the range of evidence they will use to formulate TAGs is fair and in alignment with government guidance.
+Instead, we have submitted teacher assessed grades (TAGs) to exam boards who will award qualifications in August 2021.
+Teachers have identified a range of evidence to formulate TAGs that are fair and in alignment with government guidance.
 We want the best for our students.

 Here are a few headlines to help you understand TAGs:

-- TAGs will be based on a range of evidence completed as part of each course.
-The evidence will demonstrate a student’s performance on the subject content they have been taught.
+- TAGs are based on a range of evidence completed as part of each course.
+The evidence demonstrates a student’s performance on the subject content they have been taught.

-- In arriving at judgements for TAGs, we will ensure that it is no easier or harder for a student to achieve a particular grade this year compared to previous years.
+- In arriving at judgements for TAGs, we have ensured that it is no easier or harder for a student to achieve a particular grade this year compared to previous years.
 However, in 2021 we recognise that students might not have been taught all the content and so might not demonstrate such a broad range of knowledge, skills and understanding.
-We will take this into consideration when formulating TAGs.
+We have taken this into consideration when choosing the evidence to use to formulate TAGs.

-- As part of our overall quality assurance, we have been asked to consider the grades for this year’s cohort compared to cohorts from recent years when exams have taken place (2017, 2018 or 2019).
-This historical data can provide a useful guide to the expected profile of results and will enable us to check that we have not been overly harsh or lenient in our assessment of the 2021 cohort.
+- As part of our overall quality assurance, we have considered the grades for this year’s cohort compared to cohorts from recent years when exams have taken place (2017, 2018 and 2019).
+This historical data provides a useful guide to the expected profile of results and has enabled us to check that we have not been overly harsh or lenient in our assessment of the 2021 cohort.